 This may be contrasted with the Euler number:

-where $R_\Sigma$ is the Ricci scalar of $\Sigma$, and $\mathrm{vol}_\Sigma$ is its volume form.
-In general the integral of the curvature for a $U(1)\cong SO(2)$ gauge field on $\Sigma=\mathbb{WCP}^1_{[n_-,n_+]}$ is necessarily $2\pi/(n_-n_+)$ times an integer.
-This makes the gauge field $A$, with flux given by \eqref{Fflux}, a spin$^c$ gauge field: $n_--n_+$ is even/odd precisely when $n_-+n_+$ is even/odd, so that spinor fields with unit charge under $A$ are always globally well-defined.
-We refer to \cite{paper1} for more details.
+where $R_\Sigma$ is the Ricci scalar of $\Sigma$, and $\mathrm{vol}_\Sigma$ is its volume form \footnote{In general the integral of the curvature for a $U(1)$ gauge field on $\mathbb{WCP}^1_{[n_-,n_+]}$ is necessarily $2\pi/(n_-n_+)$ times an integer e.g. \cite{Ferrero:2020twa}.
+This makes the gauge field $A$, with flux given by \eqref{Fflux}, a spin$^c$ gauge field: $n_--n_+$ is even/odd precisely when $n_-+n_+$ is even/odd, so that spinor fields with unit charge under $A$ are always globally well-defined.}.